How Important Is Your Sleep With Postpartum Depression

 - Feeling exhausted during the day

 If you are a new mother and you are experiencing any or all of these symptoms, it is advised that you speak to your OB/GYN or general practitioner for further advice or diagnosis.

-Best Techniques for Improving Sleep Health During Postnatal Depression as a New Mother
+Best Techniques for Improving Sleep With Postpartum Depression as a New Mother

-According to Huffington Post, many new mothers do not recognize the signs and symptoms of postnatal depression so the vicious cycle of no sleep or low quality sleep will continue to grow with each passing night.
-Postnatal depression can seriously affect the bond between the mother and baby.
+According to Huffington Post, many new mothers do not recognize the signs and symptoms of postpartum depression so the vicious cycle of no sleep or low quality sleep will continue to grow with each passing night.
+Postpartum depression can seriously affect the bond between the mother and baby.
 Not to mention the mother’s pregnancy hormones will significantly drop.